twentytwokhz/florin.page/src/pages/about.md

 ## Tech Stack

-This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
-TailwindCSS is used for styling; and Markdown is used for blog contents.
+This website is written in vanilla **JavaScript** (+ TypeScript for type checking) and a bit of ReactJS for some interactions. #TailwindCSS is used for styling; and Markdown is used for blog contents.

 > If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).